Public Records – Open Records Laws

 Institutionally-sponsored religious symbols are not appropriate in a public institution.
 We urge departments to be respectful of our diversity of beliefs and refrain from displaying within public areas in the workplace any religious symbols that may be seen as implying institutional support for a particular religious viewpoint.
 Departments should also exercise good judgment and sensitivity concerning the appropriateness of seasonal, non-religious symbols in the workplace.

 Our concern about the appearance of institutional support for a particular religious viewpoint must be balanced against our respect for the rights of individuals to express religious views in their personal dress and in their personal workplaces that are not located in public areas and do not suggest institutional support.
-Please refer to the Religious Guidelines on the Division of Diversity, Equity, and Inclusion website and the Religious Diversity section of the Operations Manual.
+Please refer to the Religious Guidelines on the Division of Diversity, Equity, and Inclusion website and the Religious Diversity section of the Policy Manual.

-On-campus solicitation by organizations (such as charitable organizations) not registered with an official Student Organization nor affiliated with the University may only occur with the approval of the Vice President for Human Resources under circumstances described in the Fund Solicitation section in the Operations Manual.
+On-campus solicitation by organizations (such as charitable organizations) not registered with an official Student Organization nor affiliated with the University may only occur with the approval of the Vice President for Human Resources under circumstances described in the Fund Solicitation section in the Policy Manual.
 Fundraising on behalf of the University is accomplished through the work of the University of Iowa Center for Advancement.

 So that learning and creative expression may flourish, the University takes seriously its obligation to protect academic freedom and free expression; maintain a safe, supportive, healthy, and humane environment; and nourish a system of collaborative decision making based on mutual respect and shared governance.